SamWhited/typo/README.md

 '[Initial](https://en.wikipedia.org/wiki/Initial)') for the first paragraph of a post or for the first paragraph following the first h2.

+    page.square_thumb: false

+Set this to disable the circular effect on post thumbnails.

     page.thumbnail: nil

 An image to display as the 150x150px thumbnail above the post on the index page.